 The single most important crisis element is communications with your employees, so don’t leave contact updates to chance.
 Be sure your mass notification system integrates with your internal business applications and syncs with your employee directory on a regular schedule.
 This way, because data files are backed up daily, you know your important message will always reach your intended recipients.
 Once contact information is current and will stay that way, you can move on to updating other aspects of your plan.

-With an effective system for critical communications, you can craft pre-defined messages well in advance or pull from a library of templates.
+With an effective system for mass notification, you can craft pre-defined messages well in advance or pull from a library of templates.
 When the time comes, you can add the specifics and send the alert, saving valuable time and reducing the chances of error.

 Likewise, your plan should include steps for activating response teams.
 For instance, you may prepare an alert about an incoming storm for plant management that includes instructions about how to shut down quickly and send employees home.